DataExpert-io/data-engineer-handbook/bootcamp/materials/1-dimensional-data-modeling/zerangmajid/graph_data_modeling_description.md

 - **Additive Dimensions**: Data you can sum without overlap (e.g., Age groups in a population).
 - **Non-Additive Dimensions**: Data prone to double counting (e.g., Active users across devices).

+### Graph Data Relationships
+This section visualizes the relationships between players, teams, and games within a graph database.

+What Does the Graph Represent?
+This visualization illustrates relationships within a graph database:

+- **Vertices** (Nodes): Represent entities like players, teams, and games.
+- **Edges** (Relationships): Define the interactions or relationships between these entities, such as "plays against" or "shares teams."

 ![Graph Data Relationships](./resources/Graph%20Data%20Relationships.png)
 <p align="center">Visualization of graph data relationships including players, teams, and games.</p>

+### Flexible Schema
+#### What is a Flexible Schema?
+Flexible schemas allow modeling data from disparate sources into a unified shared schema.
+They are often used in systems where the structure of data is variable or evolves over time.

+#### Benefits of Flexible Schemas

+Ease of Modification: Avoid frequent ALTER TABLE commands, making schema changes seamless.
+Manage More Columns: Handle complex data with numerous columns more effectively.
+Minimize NULL Columns: Flexible schemas reduce the prevalence of unused or NULL columns.
+Dynamic Properties: Use fields like other_properties for rarely used but necessary data fields.
+Drawbacks of Flexible Schemas:

+Compression Issues: Compression may be less effective, especially when using JSON fields.
+Query Complexity: Querying and reading such schemas can be less intuitive or slower.

 ## Repository Structure